 If the offset project is found by the offset verification team to not meet the requirements of section 95977.1(b)(3)(D)2.f., the offset project is ineligible to receive ARB offset credits or registry offset credits for some or all GHG reductions and GHG removal enhancements quantified and reported in the Offset Project Data Report.

+For sequestration offset projects outside California designated as providing direct environmental benefits in the State based on previously planned activities, review the extent to which the previously planned activities have been implemented.
+The Offset Project Operator or, if applicable, Authorized Project Designee must provide documentation of planned and completed activities to the verification body.

 The offset verification team must review offset project operations to identify applicable GHG emissions sources, project emissions, GHG sinks, and GHG reservoirs required to be included and quantified in the Offset Project Data Report as required by the applicable Compliance Offset Protocol.
 This must include a review of each type of GHG emissions source, GHG sink, and GHG reservoir to ensure that all GHG emissions sources, GHG sinks, and GHG reservoirs required to be reported for the offset project are properly included in the Offset Project Data Report.

 An Offset Project Operator or Authorized Project Designee must make available to the offset verification team all information and documentation used to calculate and report project baseline and project GHG emissions, GHG reductions, and GHG removal enhancements and other information required by the applicable Compliance Offset Protocol.